Connect to Deployment via Paho Go

 Library in go project to realize the functions of connecting, subscribing, sending, and receiving messages between a MQTT client and a MQTT broker.

-Go (opens new window) it's Google Developed a programming language with strong static type, compilation type, parallel style, and garbage collection function. paho.mqtt.golang
+Go it's Google Developed a programming language with strong static type, compilation type, parallel style, and garbage collection function. paho.mqtt.golang

-is an mqtt library, which provides a simple API for connecting to the mqtt server and sending and receiving messages in the go project.
+is a mqtt library, which provides a simple API for connecting to the mqtt server and sending and receiving messages in the go project.

-- You can use the free public MQTT broker (opens new window) provided by EMQX.
-This service was created based on the EMQX Cloud (opens new window).
+- You can use the free public MQTT broker provided by EMQX.
+This service was created based on the EMQX Platform.
 The information about broker access is as follows:

 - Broker: broker.emqx.io